hank-spankler/hank_spanklers_story_depository/smooth_spanky_h_poetry_corner.md

-laugh and jeer as they kick their feet it's pointless, they're already dead living only in my head forever there, invariably
+laugh and jeer as they kick their feet it's pointless, they're already dead living only in my head forever, invariably
 I can hear their jewish glee
-"we're all gone, the world still sucks" no "thank you very fucking much" from all the ones I did this for let's kill them next, ungrateful whores
+"we're all gone, the world still sucks" no "thank you so fucking much" from all the ones I did this for let's kill them next, ungrateful whores
 ```